-The composition, distribution and seasonal variations of zooplankton populations along the Egyptian Mediterranean coast have been investigated by several authors (El Maghraby, 1965; Halim et al., 1976; Dowidar and El Maghraby, 1970; 1971; 1973; Abu EI-Ezz, 1975; Hussien, 1977; and Samaan, 1979) and have been recently reviewed (NBU, 1995).
+The composition, distribution and seasonal variations of zooplankton populations along the Egyptian Mediterranean coast have been investigated by several authors (El Maghraby, 1965; Halim et al., 1976; Dowidar and El Maghraby, 1970; 1971; 1973; Abu El-Ezz, 1975; Hussien, 1977; and Samaan, 1979) and have been recently reviewed (NBU, 1995).
 According to these studies, the subclass copepoda represents the most abundant zooplanktonic element, consisting of 184 species in 70 genera and 35 families, forming about 82 % of the total zooplankton.
 Copepod larvae are also quite abundant, forming about 45 % of the total copepoda.
 Copepod density is particularly high in near shore waters, especially during autumn months, the genera Paracalanus, Oithona, Euterpina, Clausocalanus, Cerycoeus, Microstella, Oncoea, and Calocalanus are most abundant among all copepods.
 Acartia, Candacia, Centropages, Euchaeta, Pleuromamma, and Temora are much less frequent.
-It should be noted, however, that the standing crop of the construction of the Aswan
+It should be noted, however, that the standing crop of the copepods off the Egyptian Mediterranean coast has declined progressively since the construction of the Aswan High Dam.

-High Dam.
 The standing crop recorded in 1984 was almost 1/3 of that recorded in 1963 (NBU, 1995).